smhg/sepa-qr-php/README.md

 ## Methods

 ### setServiceTag($serviceTag = 'BCD')
+Set the service tag.
+Currently (?) only one value is allowed: BCD.

 ### setVersion($version = 2)
+Set the SEPA QR standard version.
+In version 1 a BIC is mandatory.
+In version 2 a BIC is only mandatory outside EEA countries.

 ### setCharacterSet($characterSet = SepaQr::UTF_8)
+Set the character set.
+Available constants are **UTF_8**, **ISO8859_5, **ISO8859_1,** **ISO8859_7, **ISO8859_2, **ISO8859_10, **ISO8859_4 or **ISO8859_15**.

 ### setIdentification($identification = 'SCT')
+Set the identification code.
+Currently (?) only one value is allowed: SCT.

 ### setBic($bic)
+Set the AT-23 BIC of the beneficiary bank.

 ### setName($name)
+Set the AT-21 name of the beneficiary

 ### setIban($iban)
+Set the AT-20 account number of the beneficiary.
+Only IBAN is allowed.

 ### setAmount($amount)
+Set the AT-04 amount of the credit transfer.
+Currently (?) only amounts in Euro are allowed.

 ### setPurpose($purpose)
+Set the AT-44 purpose of the credit transfer.

 ### setRemittanceReference($remittanceReference)
+Set the AT-05 remittance information (structured).
+Creditor reference (ISO 11649) RF creditor reference may be used.

 ### setRemittanceText($remittanceText)
+Set the AT-05 remittance information (unstructured).

 ### setInformation($information)
+Set the beneficiary to originator information.